The deadline for the last round of applications is May 31st, don't miss it and embark on your architectural journey!

 Below you can find more information on the Erasmus+ mobility programme for ARCHIP students as well as the PDF application form.
-If you cannot find the answer to your question below, try referring to the enclosed Erasmus+ guide or contact Matěj, our International Office Coordinator.
+If you cannot find the answer to your question below, try referring to the enclosed Erasmus+ guide for ARCHIP students or contact Matěj Čadek, ARCHIP's International Office Coordinator.

 What is Erasmus+ and what are the benefits?

 In short, the Erasmus+ program enables students to take a semester abroad at a partner institution of their home university.
-They keep being enrolled in their home university, obtain allowance that covers part of their expenses abroad and they do not have to pay tuition at the partner university.
+They keep being enrolled in their home university, obtain financial support from the EU to cover part of their expenses abroad and they do not have to pay tuition at the partner university.